Team-Photo

 How serious do you want to get with marketing ?
 We’ve gone as far as adding marketing roles into our team’s job descriptions.
 Our hygiene supervisor manages our Canva image creations, a dental assistant runs the business Instagram, and another runs Facebook.

-I’ll have each of these folks (and more) pop into meetings with our Account Manager, Abbey, to make sure all of our efforts are aligned.
+I’ll have each of these folks (and more) pop into meetings with our Account Manager to make sure all of our efforts are aligned.

 But these roles can’t just be written on a piece of paper and ignored.
 Each of these additional roles are discussed during regular employee reviews, and compensation and benefits are adjusted based on them.
 When your people see value in marketing efforts in the form of more money in their pockets, they tend to perform better in their roles.